HomeSEOIs bounce rate still important?

 • More accurate attribution across touchpoints

-Quick Tip: Set up custom events for key interactions on your site – PDF downloads, video plays, scroll milestones, or time spent reading.
-These events will paint a much richer picture of engagement than bounce rate alone ever could.
+Quick Tip: Set up custom events for key interactions on your site: PDF downloads, video plays, scroll milestones, or time spent reading.
+These events paint a much richer picture of engagement than bounce rate alone ever could.

-My experience with event-based tracking has been eye-opening.
-Clients who previously worried about high bounce rates discovered that users were actually deeply engaged – they were just interacting in ways the old metrics couldn’t capture.
+Event-based tracking has been eye-opening for me.
+Clients who used to worry about high bounce rates found that users were actually deeply engaged, just interacting in ways the old metrics couldn’t see.

-Let me explain something that’s often overlooked in bounce rate discussions – modern user journeys rarely happen on a single device or platform.
-Someone might discover your brand on mobile, research on desktop, and convert via your app.
-Traditional bounce rate measurements completely miss this reality.
+One thing that gets overlooked in bounce rate discussions: modern user journeys rarely happen on a single device or platform.
+Someone might find your brand on mobile, research on desktop, and convert via your app.
+Traditional bounce rate measurement misses all of that.

-Think about it – if someone bounces from your website but later converts through your mobile app, was that initial “bounce” really a failure?
-Modern analytics platforms are getting better at connecting these dots, making isolated bounce rate metrics even less meaningful.
+If someone bounces from your website but later converts through your mobile app, was that first “bounce” really a failure?
+Analytics platforms are getting better at connecting these dots, which makes an isolated bounce rate figure even less useful.

-Success Story: A client in the furniture industry saw their website bounce rate increase by 15% over six months.
-Traditional thinking would suggest this was negative.
-However, cross-platform tracking revealed that mobile users were increasingly using the website for research before visiting physical showrooms.
-Sales actually increased 23% during the same period.
+Success Story: A client in the furniture industry saw their website bounce rate rise by 15% over six months.
+Traditional thinking would call that negative.
+But cross-platform tracking showed that mobile users were increasingly using the website for research before visiting physical showrooms.
+Sales rose 23% during the same period.

-That said, bounce rate still has its place in specific contexts.
-For landing pages with clear conversion goals, high bounce rates often indicate problems with relevance, loading speed, or user experience.
-The key is understanding when bounce rate provides meaningful insights versus when it’s just noise.
+Bounce rate still has its place in specific contexts.
+For landing pages with clear conversion goals, high bounce rates often point to problems with relevance, loading speed, or the experience itself.
+The trick is knowing when bounce rate tells you something and when it’s just noise.

 ScenarioBounce Rate RelevanceAlternative Metrics to Consider